Managing your credit cards isn’t a one-time thing; you’ll need to keep at it on a regular basis to get the most out of your plastic.

 Enrolling in automatic alerts is one of the easiest ways to get a reminder for when your bill is due.
 Credit card issuers can send text or e-mail alerts for many different types of account activity, such as:

-This month, check out which alerts your issuer is offering and sign up for a new one.
+Make it a priority this month to check out which alerts your issuer is offering and sign up for any that you may find helpful or practical in helping you monitor your financial health moving forward.
 The more you know about your account, the easier it is to use your card wisely.